marcelmbn/GetRandomPCMol/README.md

 ## Installation

-After cloning the code via `git clone git@github.com:grimme-lab/NumgradPy.git`, a new virtual `conda` environment with required Python pre-requisites can be set up with:
+After cloning the code via `git clone git@github.com:grimme-lab/GetRandomPCMol.git`, a new virtual `conda` environment with required Python pre-requisites can be set up with:
 ```
 conda env create -f environment.yml
-conda activate numgradpy
+conda activate getrandompcmol
 ```
-`numgradpy` can be installed into this environment with
+`getrandompcmol` can be installed into this environment with
 ```
 pip install -e .
 ```